Wiibuntu/wii-linux-ngx-tests/README.md

 * [gc-linux (v2.6-based) MIKEp5](http://www.gc-linux.org/wiki/MINI:KernelPreviewFive) - this is the original project and corresponds to the bulk work done to bring Linux to the Wii
 * [DeltaResero's fork (unofficial MIKEp7)](https://github.com/DeltaResero/GC-Wii-Linux-Kernels) - considerable work done by DeltaResero to bring up the GC/Wii patches into a v3.x kernel
 * [neagix's wii-linux-ngx](https://github.com/neagix/wii-linux-ngx) - continuation of the previous work, distribution packaging and maintenance
-* [This project, fork of wii-linux-ngx](https://github.com/Wii-Linux/wii-linux-ngx) - fixups of the experimental-4.4 branch of neagix's kernel, CIP Patches, USB Gecko
+* [This project, fork of wii-linux-ngx](https://github.com/Wii-Linux/wii-linux-ngx) 4.4 branch - fixups of the experimental-4.4 branch of neagix's kernel, CIP Patches, USB Gecko
+* [This project, fork of wii-linux-ngx](https://github.com/Wii-Linux/wii-linux-ngx) 4.5 branch - clean set of 4.4 patches applied to 4.5, ported several improvments back, such as the RGBA framebuffer, and contains several new fixes, such as for audio and gcn-si.

 The original (2.6.32 and prior) gcLinux work can be found at: http://sourceforge.net/projects/gc-linux/; at the time of writing project has not seen activity since 2013.